denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 This analysis assumes that a majority of the servers used in the solution are honest, even if they may be inaccurate.
-Operators should be aware of the possibility that in the event of an active attack, the time coming from all servers could be compromised.
+Operators should be aware of the possibility that if an attacker is in control of their network, the time coming from all servers could be compromised.

 DS: Oh, okay.
 I didn't was aware of that.
 But that explains his concerns better.
 From my point of view the additional paragraph is ok.

+DR: I changed the wording a bit:
+This analysis assumes that a majority of the servers used in the
+    solution are honest, even if some may be inaccurate.
+Operators should be aware of the possibility that if an attacker is in control of the network, the time coming from all servers could be compromised.